rackerlabs/technical-blog/_posts/2015-08-24-data-science-baltimore.md

     - python
 ---

 Wes McKinney started working on Pandas in 2008.
 Since then, Pandas has become one of the most popular and useful software components for the data scientist.
-For good reason; using Python, Pandas and iPython/Jupyter notebooks makes it's simple and quick to perform analysis on various datasets.
+For good reason; using Python, Pandas and iPython/Jupyter notebooks makes it simple and quick to perform analysis on various datasets.

-In this case by performing some basic analysis on the City of Baltimore employee salary data from data.gov.
-But this technique can be used on a wide variety of data sets very easily.
+In this post, we perform some basic analysis on the City of Baltimore employee salary data from data.gov, but this technique can be used on a wide variety of data sets very easily.

 Pandas and Jupyter notebooks make this work quick.
 It may be surprising to see where the money goes!